ryanslikesocool/UnityFoundation-NotificationCenter/README.md

 # NotificationCenter
 A simple event system for Unity + C# based on Apple's [NotificationCenter](https://developer.apple.com/documentation/foundation/notificationcenter).

+## DEPRECATION NOTICE
+This package is deprecated in favor of [Foundation](https://github.com/ryanslikesocool/Foundation), which includes an improved NotificationCenter, as well as other utilities.

 ## Installation
 **Recommended Installation** (Unity Package Manager)
 - "Add package from git URL..."